Configuring Azure AD for TaaS

 To use Azure Active Directory (AD) as an identity provider for TaaS, you must first configure it.
 For more information about configuring Azure AD, see How to add Azure AD as AWS Cognito Federated Identity Provider.

-- From the Azure Management Portal (https://portal.azure.com), click Azure Active Directory.
+- From the Azure Services section of the Azure Management Portal (https://portal.azure.com), click Azure Active Directory.

-- In the Create section, click Enterprise Application.
+- In the Create section, click + Add and then click Enterprise application.

 - In the Browse Azure AD Gallery (Preview) section, click Create your own application.